-9.1 We have a full and detailed privacy statement available by clicking here which forms part of our Terms & Conditions.
+9.1 Privacy Statement; We have a full and detailed Privacy Statement available for you to read carefully which forms part of our Terms & Conditions.

-9.2 Website Security Alliance UK website employs the SSL (Secure Socket Layer) encryption standard in all secure areas, including login pages, customer information and payment details.
-Provided that you are using an SSL-compliant browser such as Netscape's Navigator, Microsoft's Internet Explorer, Opera or Firefox, you will be able to conduct encrypted transactions without fear of an intermediary obtaining your credit card information.
+9.2 Website Security; Alliance UK website employs the SSL (Secure Socket Layer) encryption standard in all secure areas, including login pages, customer information and delivery address.
+Provided that you are using an SSL-compliant browser such as Google Chrome, Microsoft's Internet Explorer, Opera or Firefox, you will be able to conduct encrypted transactions without fear of an intermediary obtaining your personal information.

-9.3 Data Protection & Data Security Data is maintained under the provisions of the Data Protection Act (1998), Alliance UK registration number.
+9.3 Data Protection & Data Security; Data is maintained under the provisions of the Data Protection Act (1998).
 We may contact you from time to time to verify and update the data Alliance UK holds on your records.

-9.4 Information Automatically Logged We may use your IP (Internet Protocol) address to help diagnose problems with our server and to administer our website.
+9.4 Automatically Logged Information; We may use your IP (Internet Protocol) address to help diagnose problems with our server and to administer our website.
 Your IP address is also used to help gather broad demographic information.
-A disk-based cookie (non session) is used for identification.
+A non session cookie is used for identification.